lorefnon/corealis/README.md

 A demo app hosted on heroku is available [here](http://corealis-demo.herokuapp.com/).

+Admin interface is available at `/admin` and can be accessed with username: `admin@corealis.in` and password: `password`

 ## Key Features

 - A careers page with a listing of Showcased openings